human-conditions/yodrew.github.io-original/_pages/other-writings/individualism.md

 Collectivism mystically views society as the moral agent.
 It views an individual as provisional, or illusory, or as a mere cell in the larger "whole" of society.
 The individual has no will, no rights.
 The life, motility, and possessions loosely associated with him belong to the state.

+This is all a lie.
+There is no collective entity.
+One cannot live for others.
+So it is a denial of what is.
+It does not uphold the collective.
+It denies and violates the rights of the individual.
+It does not help others.
+It gets people to deny and destroy themselves.

-The Vatican has operated by Satanic power through the nobility of Europe, communism in Russia and China, fascism in Germany, Italy, and Japan, and Islam in the Middle East.
+The Vatican has operated by Satanic power through the Jesuits and nobility of Europe; communism in Russia and China; fascism in Germany, Italy, and Japan; and Islam in the Middle East.
 This amounts to a billion murdered in cold blood over two millennia.
 Not to mention the murders by civilizations from the East and from before Christ.

-##### objection
+##### deception

-A politician or intellectual will object, "But people are too stupid and irresponsible too take care of themselves.
-They need to be protected."

-Don't patronize me.
-Your life is more than enough for you to worry about.
+Collectivism is a lie.
+So it is advanced by denials and stealth.
+You know you're talking to a communist, for example, when you hear:

+- real communism never happened
+- communism is a myth
+- communists don't exist

+Collectivism has to be advanced in secret, by deception.
+Observe the:

+- self-sacrificing ("charitable") ethics and centralizing politics of secret socities
+- closed-door sessions of special committees
+- black-book projects of military and industry
+- blackmail that participants operate under (Epstein)

+Individualism, by contrast, wins in the open, by proud assertion of right, and transparent action.
+It takes very little of this to reverse a collectivist tide.
+Let's get cracking.